 Enhanced understanding of the spatial and temporal impacts of NBS interventions on biodiversity and ecosystem connectivity.

 Improved decision-making tools for conservation planning and management.
+DSS-Decision support system set up and running, with data and algorithms accessible to mid tier and end users.

 Protocols for landscape-level biodiversity and connectivity monitoring that can be applied to other regions.